LPCIC/elpi/README.md

 autocmd FileType lprolog hi def link elpiMacro Special autocmd FileType lprolog hi def link elpiSpill Special
 ```

+#### Syntax highlight in $EDITOR

+We are happy to merge PRs!
+(Really, we use vim but we are happy to support
+any other editor).

 ## What's an elaborator and what's so special about it?